 - National committees 2013-15

-- Swamy Venuturupalli, MD annual meeting planning committee, chair of technology in medicine, ACR
+- Swamy Venuturupalli, MD annual meeting planning committee, Chair, ACR Committee on Education

 - Cedars-Sinai special committees — Michael Weisman, MD, and Mariko Ishimori, MD, 2012 Journal Writing Workshop Series, Clinical Scholars Program